 Facebook Live events are great benefits to top-level sponsors.
 One option could be for the conference moderator to hold a Facebook live chat with speakers after an education session.
 Make sure the speaker is aligned with the sponsor’s products and services.
 For example, a speaker on “how to build a great workplace” is perfect for an insurance benefits company.
 Another option exists for sponsors’ reps to do a Q&A on Facebook during the event.

 2. Video series for sponsors

-3. White papers or event recap
+3. Create white papers or event recaps

-4. VIP Program
+4. Offer a VIP Program

-Conference organizers can create and execute an Invitation-Only program, hand-selecting guests to participate in sponsors’ exclusive “Conference within a conference”, exclusive events that include educational programs and intimate speaker sessions.
-Time and again, this custom content approach has created larger sales pipelines and stronger close rates
+Conference organizers can create and execute an invitation-only program, where they hand-select guests to participate in sponsors’ exclusive “conference within a conference.”
+This might include exclusive events that include educational programs and intimate speaker sessions.
+Time and again, this approach has created larger sales pipelines and stronger close rates.

 We hope you feel prepared now to take your existing sponsor proposals to a whole new level.
 And, by adding content benefits to your packages, you are sure to increase your sponsorship revenue and retention.

 More like this